telerik/blazor-docs/components/scheduler/edit-appointments.md

     * An appointment that starts at 12AM on one day and ends at 12AM on the next day is considered an all-day appointment and so it will also render in the all-day slot.
     * To create an all-day appointment for a single day, the start and end dates must be the same.
 Selecting the next day in the end-time picker will result in a two-day appointment.
 * Double click (or double tap) on an appointment opens it for editing.
 The user can cancel the changes through the Cancel button or the [x] close button on the window.
+* Dragging an appointment to another slot (or day, or the all-day row) fires the `OnUpdate` event with the new times.
+    * The duration is preserved when dragging across the area of origin (for example, from the all-day slot to another day in the all-day slot).
+    * When dragging between different areas (for example, from the all-day slot to a particular day), the new duration is the default duration for the area (for example, one day for the all-day slot, or one `TimeSlot` for the time table).
+    * If you drag the all-day portion of an appointment that has specific start and end times (that is, it is _not_ an all-day appointment), it will not become an all-day appointment.
+* Hovering an appointment shows resize handles that you can drag to change the appointment duration.
+    * Resizing is allowed in directions where the appointment has a clear end.
+For example, if an all-day event continues after the current scheduler view, you won't be able to resize it in that direction.
+If an appointment starts or ends in a different day, or before/after the shown hours in the scheduler, resizing in that direction is not allowed.
 * Clicking (or tapping) the [x] button on the appointment itself deletes it.
 The [x] button is shown when the appointment is hovered to conserve space.
 * The built-in popup edit form implements validation logic that you can localize through your custom messages.
 The built-in logic works on the `IAppointment` that the scheduler uses internally, and if you want to implement custom validation, you need to implement a [custom edit form](https://github.com/telerik/blazor-ui/tree/master/scheduler/custom-edit-form).
 By default, a title, start and end time are required.
 * Arrows on the appointments indicate that they continue in invisible time ranges.
 For example, an arrow pointing down in an appointment at the end of the visible day indicates it continues until a later hour or until the next day(s).
 If an all-day appointment starts before the currently visible time range, it will show an arrow pointing left.